 Without a single dosage error in its 5+ years of operation, the pharmacy robot signals a new era in pharmaceuticals.
 An era that doesn’t involve leaning over to whisper what your symptoms are to a lady in a lab coat.

 The car ruled the 20th century in a way few other inventions had.
 It changed the physical landscape of much of America (and the world), and even the economic landscape, too.
 The gas industry—which fuels the cars, lest we forget—has helped make some nations and corporations incredibly rich.

-But putting all your eggs in one basket by, oh, let’s say, balancing much of the world’s economy on a single commodity, isn’t such a great idea.
-Self-driving cars are about to turn gas-guzzling, person-driven automobiles into a thing of the past by getting from Point A to Point B without even having to hold the wheel or touch the gas pedal, which could mean huge things for the environment.
+But putting all your eggs in one basket by balancing much of the world’s economy on a single commodity isn’t such a great idea.
+Self-driving cars are about to turn gas-guzzling, person-driven automobiles into a thing of the past by allowing you to get from Point A to Point B without even having to hold the wheel or touch the gas pedal, which could mean huge things for the environment.

 Several self-driving vehicles—robots on wheels, really—are already being made by some of the Bay Area’s top tech firms, and the future for them looks pretty bright.
 With the great American freeway system already in place, soon you might be able to say, “Take me to New York,” and watch as your car whisks you away to the Big Apple—all while using a lot less fossil fuel than you would have a generation ago.
 There’s even talk of solar-powered, self-driven cars which, in theory, means that gas itself may someday be a thing of the past.
 And speaking of solar powered…